Ukawsaw Gronniosaw: Life

 After pawning all their possessions, the family moved to Kidderminster, where Betty supported them by working again as a weaver.
-On Christmas Day 1771, Gronniosaw had their remaining children, Mary Albert (aged six), Edward Albert (aged four), and newborn Samuel Albert, baptised in the Old Independent Meeting House in Kidderminster by Benjamin Fawcett, a Dissenting minister and associate of Selina Hastings, Countess of Huntingdon and a major figure in Calvinistic Methodism.
+On Christmas Day 1771, Gronniosaw had their remaining children, Mary Albert (aged six), Edward Albert (aged four), and newborn Samuel Albert, baptised in the Old Independent Meeting House in Kidderminster by Benjamin Fawcett, a Dissenting minister and associate of Selina Hastings, Countess of Huntingdon and a significant figure in Calvinistic Methodism.
 At around the same time, Gronniosaw received a letter and a charitable donation from Hastings herself.
-On 3 January 1772, he responded by thanking her for her 'favour', which arrived 'at a time of great necessity', and explained that he had just returned from 'Mrs Marlowe's' in nearby Leominster, 'were I was shewed kindness to from my Christian friends'.
-On 25 June 1774, Gronniosaw's fifth child, James Albert junior was baptised, again by Fawcett.
+On 3 January 1772, he responded by thanking her for her "favour", which arrived "at a time of great necessity", and explained that he had just returned from "Mrs Marlowe's" in nearby Leominster, "were [sic] I was shewed kindness to from my Christian friends."
+On 25 June 1774, Gronniosaw's fifth child, James Albert junior, was baptised again by Fawcett.

-Shortly after his arrival in Kidderminster, Gronniosaw began work on his life story, with the help of an amanuensis from Leominster, possibly the 'Mrs Marlowe' he had mentioned in his letter to Hastings.
+Shortly after he arrived in Kidderminster, Gronniosaw began work on his life story with the help of an amanuensis from Leominster, possibly the "Mrs Marlowe" he had mentioned in his letter to Hastings.
 Gronniosaw's Narrative has been studied by scholars as a groundbreaking work by an African in English.
-It is the first known slave narrative published in England and received wide attention, with multiple printings and editions at the time.
+It is the first known slave narrative published in England and received wide attention, with multiple printings and editions.

 Gronniosaw's Narrative concludes with its author still living in Kidderminster, having "appear[ed] to be turn'd sixty"; for a long time, nothing was known of his later life.
 However, at some point during the late twentieth century, an obituary for Gronniosaw was discovered in the Chester Chronicle.
 The article, from 2 October 1775, reads:On Thursday [28 September] died, in this city, aged 70, James Albert Ukawsaw Gronniosaw, an African Prince, of Zaara.
 He left his country in the early part of his life, with a view to acquire proper notions of the Divine Being, and of the worship due to Him.
 He met with many trials and embarrassments, was much afflicted and persecuted.
 His last moments exhibited that chearful [sic] serenity which, at such a time, is the certain effect of a thorough conviction of the great truths of Christianity.
 He published a narrative of his life.

-The burial register for the Church of England parish church of St Oswald, Chester - a church which occupied the south transept of Chester Cathedral from 1448 to 1881 - includes an entry from 28 September 1775 for "James Albert (a Blackm[an])", giving his age as 70.
+The burial register for the Church of England parish church of St Oswald, Chester – a church that occupied the south transept of Chester Cathedral from 1448 to 1881 – includes an entry from 28 September 1775 for "James Albert (a Blackm[an])", giving his age as 70.
 Gronniosaw's grave has not been identified.